kubeshop/testkube/docs/docs/4-test-types/executor-custom.md

 ---
 # What is a Testkube Executor?

-To use a testing framework that is not on the currently supported framework list for Teskube, you can create your custom executor and configure it to run any type of tests that you need.
+To use a testing framework that is not on the currently supported framework list for Testkube, you can create your custom executor and configure it to run any type of tests that you need.
 These custom test types can be added to your Testkube installation and/or contributed to our repo.
 We are very happy to receive executor contributions from our community.

 An Executor is a wrapper around a testing framework in the form of a Docker container and run as a Kubernetes job.
 Usually, an executor runs a particular test framework binary inside a container.
 Additionally, it is registered as an Executor Custom Resource in your Kubernetes cluster with a type handler defined (e.g. `postman/collection`).